mohamedgh16/Connecting-library-application-to-SQL-Server-using-Windows-forms/README.md

 Before we begin, it would help you as the reader to have the following:

 - A basic understanding of C# programming language.
 - A basic understanding of Windows forms.
 - Visual studio installed on your system.
+- SQL server installed on your system.

-If you don’t have Visual Studio installed on your computer, you can check this article on how to set up the C# environment in Visual Studio [here](https://www.geeksforgeeks.org/setting-environment-c-sharp/), and if you are new to Windows forms you can check this tutorial that would help you understand The basics of it [here](https://www.section.io/engineering-education/getting-started-with-windows-forms-using-c-sharp/).
+If you don’t have Visual Studio installed on your computer, you can check this article on how to set up the C# environment in Visual Studio [here](https://www.geeksforgeeks.org/setting-environment-c-sharp/), and for SQL server you can download it from [here](https://www.microsoft.com/en-us/sql-server/sql-server-downloads).
+If you are new to Windows forms you can check this tutorial that would help you understand The basics of it [here](https://www.section.io/engineering-education/getting-started-with-windows-forms-using-c-sharp/).

+### Getting started

+First of all you should